 Comprehensive Executive Functioning Assessments

-If the initial screening suggests difficulties, comprehensive executive function performance tests are given.
+Comprehensive executive function performance tests are given if the initial screening suggests difficulties.
 This typically involves formal assessments, such as neuropsychological tests, performance-based measures, and interviews with the individual, parents, teachers, or caregivers.
 The assessments focus on specific areas, including attention, working memory, cognitive flexibility, inhibition, planning, and problem-solving.

-This step includes administering standardized measures and tasks that directly measure cognitive skills.
-These can be paper-and-pencil tests, computerized tasks, or interactive activities designed to evaluate various aspects of cognitive abilities.
+This step of executive functioning testing includes administering standardized measures and tasks that directly measure cognitive skills.
+These can be paper-and-pencil, computerized tasks, or interactive activities designed to evaluate various aspects of cognitive abilities.

 Executive Functioning Assessments of Behavior